-I will continue to use my preferred textbook, Lavenda and Schultz’s Anthropology: What Does It Mean to Be Human?
-They are in the process of revising this textbook for a 3rd edition, and I’ve been happy to contribute to revisions.
+I will continue to use my preferred textbook, Lavenda and Schultz’s Anthropology: What Does It Mean to be Human? which came out in a 3rd edition for 2015.

 At the same time, I’ve been discussing textbooks with Christopher DeCorse, who ran across my preliminary review of his co-authored four-field textbook Anthropology: A Global Perspective.
 I had been favorably impressed with the 7th edition and they are reviewing the text for the next round.